inspec/inspec/docs/resources/aws_iam_users.md

       it { should_not exist }
     end

-### Test that all users that have a console password should have used it at-least once
+### Test that all users who have a console password have used it at least once

     console_users_with_unused_password = aws_iam_users
                                          .where(has_console_password?: true)